tapphoenix/taptapphoenix/README.md

 Make sure you have AltStore installed on your device and AltSever on your computer.
 For instructions on how to install AltStore, visit [AltStore.io](https://altstore.io).
 There's two ways to install through AltStore depending on which version you have.
 Following the guide below for your correct version.

 - **BETA VERSION**
-  - Add the repo to your sources
+  - Add the [repo](https://raw.githubusercontent.com/tapphoenix/taptapphoenix/master/repo.json) to your sources
   - Search Tap Tap Phoenix
   - Tap "Install"

 - **STABLE VERSION**
-  - Tap here to visit the Releases page on your device
+  - Tap here to visit the [Releases page](https://github.com/tapphoenix/taptapphoenix/releases) on your device
-  - Tap "taptapphoenix.ipa" and then "Save to Files"
+  - Tap "[TapTapThoenix_1.00.ipa](https://github.com/tapphoenix/taptapphoenix/releases/download/v1.00/TapTapPhoenix_1.00.ipa)" and then "Save to Files"
   - Open Files app on your iPhone and find the IPA file you just downloaded
   - Tap on the file and then open with AltStore (you may have to scroll to the right and click "More" for AltStore to appear)